-Leukodystrophies are inherited disorders that are characterized by a progressive breakdown of the white matter in the central nervous system (CNS).

-Crawled 24 January 2017 — Leukodystrophies are inherited disorders that are characterized by a progressive breakdown (demyelination or hypomyelination) of the white matter in the central nervous system, caused by different mechanisms involving myelin proteins, as well as lipid and organic acid metabolism.
+This breakdown of white matter, which is otherwise known as hypomyelination or demyelination, is due to several different mechanisms involving myelin proteins, as well as lipid and organic acid metabolism.
 They have to be distinguished from the “umbrella” term leukoencephalopathy, which is used to delineate any disease of the white matter.

-Pathophysiology and Classification of Leukodystrophies
+Pathophysiology and classification of leukodystrophies

 A majority of leukodystrophies are monogenetic disorders, affecting the gene that usually encodes a protein or an enzyme that maintains neuronal health and is responsible for regulating brain metabolism.
 As many of these enzymes play a role in lipid metabolism, the ineptitude to synthesize or degrade a substrate leads to a downstream lack or an upstream excess of vital lipids.

 The major leukodystrophy disorders involve abnormal transport or degradation of myelin and oligodendrocyte sphingolipids, or of the myelin proteins.
-The abnormal processing of the metabolites can take place in the lysosome, at the peroxisome level, or can affect adequate functioning of mitochondria.
+The abnormal processing of the metabolites can take place in the lysosome, at the peroxisome level, or can affect the adequate functioning of mitochondria.

 MRI of the head represents the most important supporting test in a patient that is suspected of having a leukodystrophy.
 Minimal requirements for a standard interrogation are T1 and T2-weighted, as well as fluid-attenuated inversion-recovery (FLAIR) images.